AlpacaTunnel/alpaca-proxy/docker/Help.md

 =============

 The nginx image is based on steveltn/https-portal, it will auto request certificate from Let's Encrypt and renew it.

-Uncomment `STAGE: 'production'` in `docker-compose.yml` after your testing.
+Change the domain name and uncomment `STAGE: 'production'` in `docker-compose.yml` after your testing.

 Password Authentication